elderjames314/dronemgtsystem/README.md

 The layered architecture ensures separation of concerns and modularity, making the system easier to maintain and extend.

+### on start up the app, the application will create 10 drones and 50 medications to play with.

 # RUN the app with followings:

 ### RUN THE APP